Jake-here/SQL-Tasks/README.md

 * This was a final test for MySQL course
 * Performed different queries and subqueries, including:
-- returning data,
+1. returning data,
-- data filtering
+2. data filtering
-- different table joins
+3. different table joins
-- creating a new table
+4. creating new tables

 ## Code and Resources used:
 * MySQL Platform